What Did You Miss?

 Chinatown Through a Wide Lens

-The guest speaker was Ron Dutton, discussing his significant donation of the LGBTQ2+ archives to the City of Vancouver Archives in 2018, a coveted and comprehensive collection of intriguing and often surprising images, posters, clippings, and more, that Dutton collected over decades that provide a fascinating look at life in the community over the years
+Ron discussed his significant donation of the LGBTQ2+ archives to the City of Vancouver Archives in 2018, a coveted and comprehensive collection of intriguing and often surprising images, posters, clippings, and more, that Dutton collected over decades that provide a fascinating look at life in the community over the years

 Running the Torch Run: